yuchen1990/ImbSDP/README.md

 Then it loads data sets in Folder "input" and run the experiment of all learning methods.
 Last the results are written in Folder "output".

-## results and analysis scripts
+## Results and Analysis Scripts

-R code
+R code can be found in "scripts_for_paper.r"

+File "Rallfun-v33.txt" contains statistical tools for R code.

+csv files are all data for analysis.

-If you have any question, please email: heanyg@gmail.com
+If you have any question, please email: wispcat@stu.xjtu.edu.cn